 A fixed indexed annuity (FIA) is a contract with an insurance company designed to help you protect your principal, grow tax-deferred, and/or create guaranteed income for life.
 An FIA has two accounts, A fixed account and an indexed account that you can allocate funds towards.
-What its not.
-Its not a stock market investment.
-Instead, the insurance company credits interest based in part on the movement of a market index (like the S&P 500®) while protecting you from market losses when held according to the contract terms.
-Below we will dive into fixed indexed annuities.
+The insurance company credits interest based in part on the movement of a market index (like the S&P 500®) while protecting you from market losses when held according to the contract terms.
+Below we will dive deeper into fixed indexed annuities.

 Minimum Guaranteed Interest Rate